aptech/docs/docs/CR-endp.rst

 Remarks
 -------

-endp marks the end of a procedure definition that began with a proc or keyword statement.
-(For details on writing and using procedures, see **Procedures and Keywords**, Chapter 1.)
+:func:`endp` marks the end of a procedure definition that began with a :func:`proc` or :func:`keyword` statement.
+(For details on writing and using procedures, see `Procedures and Keywords`, Chapter 1.)

+..
+DANGER:: fix reference to user guide

 Examples